 The majority of new homes in England and Wales are built using traditional masonry construction.
 Most of us are familiar with this method and, along with a number of advantages, there is a deep historical and psychological attachment to masonry construction that has contributed to its continuation as the main house building method in the UK.
-A national survey by MORI found that 61% of respondents would prefer to buy a newly built property of traditional block construction.

 Timber frame covers a number of build systems and in essence it is a traditional method of construction, however manufacturing developments have moved many of these methods into the classification of modern methods of construction discussed below.
 It is the second most popular technique for new home construction in the UK and, according to the UK Timber Frame Association, is the fastest growing method of construction in the UK.
 Traditionally used in areas rich in timber resources such as North America and Scandinavia, it comes with some good environmental credentials.